ga-curriculum/unit-testing-in-javascript/testing-express-routes/README.md

 ## Before and After Hooks

-We are working with a `User` model for this application, and a lot of the tests that you might have to write will be interacting with a database of some kind.
-The Mocha framework provide us with some hooks we can use to run code before and after our tests.
-These hooks are called:

-- `before` - runs once before all tests
-- `beforeEach` - runs before each test
-- `after` - runs once after all tests
-- `afterEach` - runs after each test
+In testing, particularly when dealing with databases, it's important to set up and clean up before and after running tests.
+Mocha provides special functions, known as hooks, for these tasks:

+- **before:** Executes once before all the tests in a describe block.
+Use this for setup tasks that need to happen only once, like establishing a database connection.
+- **beforeEach:** Runs before each test in a describe block.
+Ideal for setting up the state for each test individually, such as adding test data to a database.
+- **after:** Executes once after all tests in a describe block have run.
+Use this for cleanup tasks that need to happen only once, such as closing database connections.
+- **afterEach:** Runs after each test in a describe block.
+Helps in cleaning up after each test, like removing test data from the database.

 So why are these important?
 In the practical sense, we need a way to connect to the database, then disconnect from it.
 In a larger sense, we also need a way to separate any data that we create for the test from any data that we have in our database.
 We only want to test the data that we create for the test, NOT the data that we have in our database.
 We are testing the functionality of our code, not the functionality of our database.

+Let’s apply these hooks in the context of testing a `User` model in an application that interacts with a database.
-Inside our `app.test.js` file, let's create a `before` and `after` hook.
+Inside our `app.test.js` file, we'll create a `before` and `after` hook.
 We will use the `before` hook to connect to the database and the `after` hook to disconnect from the database.

-First import the needed libraries.
+Before writing the hooks, make sure your test file imports the necessary libraries:

 ```js
 // test/app.test.js